JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Jura.md

 ```

 the `removeNaN_z` option removes `NaN` values from the dataset and instead uses the z-value of the nearest point.
-That is important if you want to use this surface to generate a 3D model setup (using `belowSurface`, for example).
+That is important if you want to use this surface to generate a 3D model setup (using `below_surface`, for example).

 The thesis also provides a few interpreted vertical cross-sections.
 As before, we import them as a screenshot and estimate the lower-left and upper right corners.
 In this particular case, we are lucky that the `lon/lat` values are indicated on the cross-section.